 That wasn’t to say that then Senator Crow, now President Crow, avoided the press.
 She couldn’t.
 It went with the job of President of the Human Federation.
 She couldn’t keep herself sequestered in the presidential office or the residency or the situation room, and she sure as hell couldn’t call a lid on all news coverage of what she did.
 She, or her press secretary, had to be out there in front of the HD cameras and be available any time, day, or night.

 She continued to walk down the hallway to her private dining room where she often took meals and conducted official business.
 As she started walking, she could hear her secret service guard mutter something about Phoenix being on the move.
 Phoenix was Crow’s secret service code name.
-She pulled out a chair at the head of the table and Lisa came up behind her and slid her close to the table.
+She pulled out a chair at the head of the table and Sarah came up behind her and slid her close to the table.
 Just as she looked up her chief steward came walking in the dining room.
 “The usual, Madam President?”
 Leah Dorrian asked as she placed a steaming cup of coffee in front of Crow.
 Christina nodded her head and Leah took that as her answer.

 Crow then looked across the table and picked up one of the many datapads that were stacked on the table in front of her.
 She pushed the power button to wake it up and read it.
 It was a report from the House Judiciary Committee; she pushed the power button on it and laid it down on a pile that she nicknamed the ‘I’ll handle it later’ pile, there were more pressing matters of state at hand than to deal with their petty squabbling.